-1. Start off with understanding priorities and having realistic expectations
+1. Start with understanding priorities and having realistic expectations

-Unlike living in a house where there’s often ample room for all sorts of stuff, on a boat, there’s limited space.
-And this space is reserved for must-have items.
-These necessities can take all the space leaving very little room for extras.
+Unlike living in a house where there’s often ample room for all sorts of stuff, there’s limited space on a boat.
+This space is reserved for must-have items.
+These necessities can take up all the space, leaving little room for extras.
 Must-have items include spare parts, tool kits, extra sails, food, water, First Aid supplies, wet weather gear, and safety equipment.
-Extras might include too many clothes/shoes, books, keepsakes, old photos, important jewelry, a favorite quilt cover and so forth.
+Extras might include too many clothes/shoes, books, keepsakes, old photos, important jewelry, a favorite quilt cover, etc.

-Never have I met a liveaboard cruiser that didn’t offload at least 50% of the stuff they started with by the end of year one.
-Instead of starting with too much, consider starting off with the least amount of extras that you can.
+I never met a liveaboard cruiser that didn’t offload at least 50% of the stuff they started with by the end of year one.
+Instead of starting with too much, consider starting with the least extras possible.

 Don’t bring anything you won’t need or use.

-I know that’s hard to say if you haven’t lived the liveaboard life yet but I’ll provide you with an idea as to what you will and will not use further down.
+I know that’s hard to say if you haven’t lived the liveaboard life yet, but I’ll provide you with an idea of what you will and will not use further down.
 Keep reading!

-Side story: I recently met a woman that sold her house, put all the large stuff, like furniture, in a storage unit and took all her small keepsakes, important documents, jewelry, and photo albums to the boat.
+Side story: I recently met a woman who sold her house, put all the large stuff, like furniture, in a storage unit, and took all her small keepsakes, important documents, jewelry, and photo albums to the boat.
 She paid a pretty price to ship a cargo container to the Caribbean.
-It then took her weeks to pack the bilge with all her unnecessary items.
+It took her weeks to pack the bilge with all her unnecessary items.

-The end result?
-Some of the items stored in the bilge caused the engine exhaust pipe to disconnect leaving a gaping hole in the back of the boat.
-The boat took on water during the first passage and all her important land-based keepsakes were ruined.
+The result?
+Some of the items stored in the bilge caused the engine exhaust pipe to disconnect, leaving a gaping hole in the back of the boat.
+The boat took on water during the first passage, and all her important land-based keepsakes were ruined.

 2. Group like items together for storage

-By grouping items together you might not know exactly where something is but you’ll have a general idea as to the area.
+By grouping items, you might not know exactly where something is, but you’ll have a general idea of the area.
 For example, we have all our spare pumps under one sofa, all our bedding under one bed, and all our electrical items under another bed.
-If I’m looking for a fuse, if we have one, I know it’s going to be under the port bunk-bed.
+If I’m looking for a fuse, if we have one, I know it’s going to be under the port bunk bed.

-And although a boat is a small space that doesn’t mean that things can’t get lost quickly.
+And although a boat is a small space, that doesn’t mean things can’t get lost quickly.

-You’ll think that you’ll remember where you put the spare do-hickey only to find that it’s nowhere to be found.
+You’ll think you’ll remember where you put the spare do-hickey, only to find it nowhere to be found.

-Side-story: When we first got our boat we were in the Mediterranean and there weren’t that many bugs.
-Instead of keeping all our window screens near the windows I conveniently found a floorboard that was near impossible to pull up and stored them in this ‘hidden’ compartment.
-Fast-forward years later while we were in Charleston, South Carolina where the mosquitos will pick you up and eat you whole, I decided we needed screens.
-I thought we had them but couldn’t find them anywhere so I spent weeks making my own.
+Side story: When we first got our boat, we were in the Mediterranean, and there weren’t many bugs.
+Instead of keeping all our window screens near the windows, I conveniently found a floorboard that was nearly impossible to pull up and stored in this ‘hidden’ compartment.
+Fast-forward years later, while we were in Charleston, South Carolina, where the mosquitos would pick you up and eat you whole, I decided we needed screens.
+I thought we had them but couldn’t find them anywhere, so I spent weeks making my own.
 Check out: How to Make Port Window Screens.

-Weeks after I finished the last screen I saw some water in the bilge.
+Weeks after I finished the last screen, I saw some water in the bilge.
 I opened one floorboard after another to see where it was coming from.
-When I got to the ‘hidden’ compartment, to my utter amazement (and dismay), I found the screens for all the windows.
+When I got to the ‘hidden’ compartment, I found the screens for all the windows, to my amazement (and dismay).

 3. Take into consideration the weight of groupings

-Before you get started stowing things away, consider how much the groupings weigh in addition to where your water and fuel tanks are.
-A boat sails quicker, motors faster and offers a smoother ride if you’re weight is equally distributed.
+Before you start stowing things away, consider how much the groupings weigh and where your water and fuel tanks are.
+A boat sails quicker, motors faster, and offers a smoother ride if you’re weight is equally distributed.

-Also, note that if you have a catamaran the more you load on it the slower it goes.
-Mono’s can also be impacted by weight but not nearly as bad as catamarans.
+Also, note that if you have a catamaran, the more you load on it, the slower it goes.
+Mono’s can also be impacted by weight but not nearly as badly as catamarans.

-If you’ve taken on a used boat, have a look at the waterline when the water and fuel tanks are full – is the boat listing to one side or the other.
+If you’ve taken on a used boat, look at the waterline when the water and fuel tanks are full – is the boat listing to one side or the other?
 If it is listing, consider rearranging items or placing heavy groupings on the side that needs more weight.
 We put all our spare heavy hull anodes on our lighter side.

-Side-story: Keep in mind that if a boat gets too heavy it will dip below the antifoul line.
-If that happens your hull will become susceptible to blistering and osmosis.
+Side story: Remember that if a boat gets too heavy, it will dip below the antifoul line.
+If that happens, your hull will become susceptible to blistering and osmosis.
 Not a good thing.
 How do I know this?
 It happened to us.
-When we took the boat out of the water in Trinidad a technician noticed that there was damage to our hull just above where the waterline should have been.
-We had to either lighten our load or raise our antifoul waterline.
+When we took the boat out of the water in Trinidad, a technician noticed damage to our hull just above where the waterline should have been.
+We had to lighten our load or raise our antifoul waterline.
 We raised the line.

 4. Consider moisture/wetness levels

 Some storage areas on a boat are more prone to mold, moisture, and water.
-For example, our lazarette (or back garage) often get sea and rainwater in it.
-Our back bilge areas, inside the boat, are bone dry but the bilge near the engine room often has some sort of leak.
+For example, our lazarette (or back garage) often gets sea and rainwater.
+Our back bilge areas inside the boat are bone dry, but the bilge near the engine room often has some sort of leak.

 It might take some time to understand what parts of your boat are dry and what parts are not.

-Look around and if you see rust, mold or salt water you’ll know it’s an area where you don’t want to store items like can foods (the cans will rust-through when they come in contact with salt water) or clothing (they’ll be eaten by mold).
+Look around, and if you see rust, mold, or salt water, you’ll know it’s an area where you don’t want to store items like canned foods (the cans will rust through when they come in contact with salt water) or clothing (they’ll be eaten by mold).

-As a rule of thumb, if you don’t want something destroyed, don’t put it in the bilge.
+As a rule of thumb, don’t put something in the bilge if you don’t want something destroyed.
 Put it in a storage area higher than the waterline.
-And even then there is no guarantee.
+And even then, there is no guarantee.

 Keep reading for more boat organization ideas…